gaskyk/gaskyk.github.io/about.md

 ## Media interviews

+The Chair of the [Alliance for Data Science Professionals](https://alliancefordatascienceprofessionals.com/) interviewed me about my accreditation in [Mathematics Today](https://gaskyk.github.io/assets/IMA_interview.jpg) [2024]

 I have been interviewed regularly on national and local radio explaining my work, including on [BBC Radio 5 Live](https://drive.google.com/file/d/1jTxdoqJD7gbnMiRn7f57WxHbuUTBVBNh/view?usp=sharing) and BBC Radio 2.
 I was also interviewed on the [BBC news channel](https://www.bbc.co.uk/news/av/uk-25836232) about young adults living with their parents.

 I have discussed my work to journalists from national newspapers, for example outlining the factors which lead to couples splitting up with [Men's Health magazine](https://gaskyk.github.io/assets/Should_you_marry_her.pdf).